Chapel Stained Glass

 When the chapel was designed, it was built with the capacity for stained glass throughout the building but the funding was not available at the time.
 As such, the only stained glass windows in place in the chapel have been in the chancel since the 1992 chapel dedication.
 The Finckes’ earmarked gift will fulfill the original plans for the chapel.

 A stained glass design committee worked for two years in preparation for the new stained glass windows.
-The committee is comprised of 10 members: President Dr. Dale A. Meyer, Dean of Chapel Dr. Kent Burreson, Chairman of the Practical Department Dr. David Schmitt, Chairman of the Historical Department Dr. Erik Herrmann, Seminary Executive Vice President and Chief Operating Officer Michael Louis, Dean of Chapel Emeritus Dr. James Brauer, Dovetail Creations Artist Rev. Bill Matzat, Director of Campus Facilities Martin Hague and C&W Services Site Director Nathan Wade.
+The committee is comprised of nine members: President Dr. Dale A. Meyer, Dean of Chapel Dr. Kent Burreson, Chairman of the Practical Department Dr. David Schmitt, Chairman of the Historical Department Dr. Erik Herrmann, Seminary Executive Vice President and Chief Operating Officer Michael Louis, Dean of Chapel Emeritus Dr. James Brauer, Dovetail Creations Artist Rev. Bill Matzat, Director of Campus Facilities Martin Hague and C&W Services Site Director Ray Allen.

 The committee selected the Te Deum Laudamus (Latin: Holy God, We Praise Your Name), a historic text of praise to God, as the thematic touchpoint and framework for the windows.
 As a written piece, the Te Deum is rich in theology.
 It fills the hearts and minds of worshipers with images and figures from Scripture that lead to joyous eternal praise of the Triune God.
 The stained glass project will forge windows whose light, color and design invite worshipers into several activities: the joyous praise of the Triune God by the created world and human creatures; the remembrance of Christ’s saving work that draws everyone to the Father as Christ rules over all creation until His return on judgment day; and the purpose of the Seminary — to prepare ministers, deaconesses and church workers who with Word and Sacrament carry the Good News of Jesus Christ wherever they are sent.